miguelgrinberg/react-flask-app/inbox/email_J_16.md

 Hi Team,

-Just a thought, as a stretch, please can you quickly check if OMDB API provides the ability to not just search for movies but series as well?
+OMDb is quite expensive.
+To utilise all its features, please can you quickly check if OMDB API provides the ability to not just search for movies but series as well?

 Want a proof of concept though not a final implementation, let me know if this is possible.